mankaine/Finance_program/README.md

 This program is intended to log and finance your budget.

 Features:
--Enter transactions in a shell user interface
+Enter transactions in a shell user interface
--Import, edit, and view transactions
+Import, edit, and view transactions
--View transactions
+View transactions
--Set budgets
+Set budgets

 Written in Python.